Armenia

 People and Culture

 Armenia declared itself a Christian country 1,700 years ago, well before Rome did.
-Over 98.1 percent of the population belongs to the Armenian Apostolic Church, which is similar in ritual to the Coptic and Syrian Christian Churches.
+More than 98.1 percent of the population, based on 2022 estimates, belongs to the Armenian Apostolic Church, a tradition that shares ritual similarities with the Coptic and Syrian Christian Churches.
 The remainder belongs mainly to other Christian denominations, and Yezidi Kurds adhere to Yezidi, which is a form of Zoroastrianism, a religion older than Christianity.
 Until the early 1990s, many other Kurds, ethnic Azeris, Iranians, and Georgians lived in Armenia and practiced Islam.
 They have nearly all fled amid regional instability and ethnic conflicts and were replaced by ethnic Armenians (Christians) who fled Azerbaijan.

 The Spitak earthquake, which occurred on December 7, 1988, devastated Armenia, killing 25,000 people.
 Farms and villages in northwest Armenia were destroyed, leaving thousands homeless.
 Following the earthquake, hundreds of survivors moved to larger cities or left the country altogether.